Joeckick/youtube-context-curator/README.md

 ## Troubleshooting

-**No transcript available:** Some videos don't have transcripts (disabled by creator, or new upload).
-The digest will note these.
+**No transcript available:** Some videos don't have transcripts (disabled by creator, or very new).
+The digest notes these.

-**Rate limits:** If processing many videos, the workflow may hit API limits.
-Reduce the number of channels or run at off-peak times.
+**Rate limits:** Processing many videos may hit API limits.
+Reduce channels or run at off-peak times.

-## Credits
+## Ready?

-Inspired by [Jordi Visser's workflow](https://www.youtube.com/@JordiVisser) for using AI to filter content by relevance.
+Fork this repo, spend 10 minutes on your context file, and start getting content that's actually relevant to you.

 ## Licence